-The 37% decrease in expenses is largely due to the decrease in expenses as a result of the reduction in pension liability.
+The 50% increase in expenses is largely due to the increase in expenses as a result of the increase/decrease in the net pension/OPEB asset/liability.

 The dependence upon tax revenues is apparent, as no program is able to support itself.
-Over 71 percent of instruction activities are supported through taxes and other general revenues; for all activities general revenue support is 74 percent.
+Over 86 percent of instruction activities are supported through taxes and other general revenues; for all activities general revenue support is 82 percent.
 Taxes along with state foundation monies are the primary support for the Franklin City School District.